 This devastatingly romantic attraction towards a person can make you feel like all your dreams and hopes of meeting that perfect someone has come true.
 But in reality, it may just be limerence.

-Get to know more about limerence in a relationship, the various stages of limerence in relationships, the differences between the experience of limerence and love, and the signs of limerence in relationship.
+Get to know more about limerence in a relationship, the differences between the experience of limerence and love, and the signs of limerence in a relationship.

 Let’s begin by closely evaluating the phenomenon of limerence.
-The meaning of limerence is when an individual experiences a mental state that is characterized by a profound romantic infatuation for a person along with fantastical longing and deep obsession about that individual.
+The meaning of limerence is when an individual experiences a mental state that is characterized by a profound romantic infatuation for a person, along with fantastical longing and a deep obsession with that individual.

 This mental state can range from a state of despair to euphoria.
 Psychologist and relationship therapist Dorothy Tennov proposed the definition of limerence and limerence.

 Limerence in relationships is what laymen generally refer to as falling deeply in love with a person at first sight.
 It’s an intense craving that some people experience (in a state of strong emotional arousal) for their special someone.